 How to Take Oral Methotrexate

 Methotrexate comes in a tablet taken by mouth.
 Your dosing schedule will depend on the disease being treated as well as how your body responds to the medication.
 It is important to follow your healthcare team’s dosage instructions carefully.
 You should not take larger or smaller amounts than prescribed by your healthcare provider.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
-These include: non-steroidal anti-inflammatory (NSAID) medications including ibuprofen, tetracycline, penicillin and some other oral antibiotics and folic acid.
+These include: non-steroidal anti-inflammatory (NSAID) medications including ibuprofen, tetracycline, penicillin, sulfamethoxazole/trimethoprim, ome other oral antibiotics and folic acid.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 *If you have been prescribed leucovorin in combination with methotrexate and are unable to take it, keep it down or miss a dose, call your healthcare team immediately.

 You, or anyone you live with, should avoid having live or live-attenuated vaccines while receiving this medication.
 These include herpes zoster (Zostavax) for shingles prevention, oral polio, measles, nasal flu vaccine (FluMist®), rotovirus and yellow fever vaccines.